Our handy FAQs should help explain what’s happening and how this affects you

 How do customers have a say on the merger?

-We’re also setting up a Joint Residents’ Group made up of customers from Southway Housing and Wythenshawe Community Housing Group who we can work closely with as things progress.
-Hearing directly from customers is important to both organisations.
+We have also set up a Joint Residents’ Group made up of residents from Wythenshawe Community Housing Group and Southway Housing who we can work closely with as things progress.

 Would the new housing association be able to build more homes?